Leaderboard

 Notes

-Clarifying notes go here
+Clarifying notes for the attempt go here